Tajlott21/StackMp3Player-complete-/README.md

 This is a knowledge experiment to test my newly gained knowledge of how the stack data structure works.

 The current issue i am experiencing is that when the user wants to play he next/previous song, the stack variable will not update.
-In other words, I would like to restack the stack.
+In other words, I would like to re-stack the stack.

+Update: I was able to solve the problem of re-stacking my "Up Next" Mp3player Stack via. experimentation.
+I found that if I pop the stack prior to the increment/decrement of the 'Tracknum' variable and re-push the stack, then it gives the same result!